Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Proposed Model

 \textit{For Fogfree2Fog block}, there still has a dual-path, which consists of a synthesizing path and a color-texture recovery path for synthesized result.
 Given an input real-world fogfree image $I_{rff}$, the synthesizing path is first fed it to fog synthetic module to generate a synthesized result $I_{sf}$, and then use $I_{sf}$ as the input of the fog removal module to generate the reconstruct fogfree image $I_{rcff}$,

-For color-texture recovery path for synthesized result, we first use the fog removal module to remove the fog from $I_{sf}$ to generate the defogged result $I_{df}^{sf}$.
+For color-texture recovery path for synthesized result, we first take the reconstruct fogfree image $I_{rcff}$ and the derived images $I_{d}^{sf}$ produced by $I_{sf}$ as input.
 Then we recovery this result by using color-texture recovery module.